sarathsreedharan/icaps2024.github.io/content/program/workshops/hplan.md

 - A Comparative Analysis of Plan Repair in HTN Planning
 - Barely Decidable Fragments of HTN Planning
-- Correcting Totally-Ordered Hierarchical Plans by Action Deletion and Action Insertion
+- <s>Correcting Totally-Ordered Hierarchical Plans by Action Deletion and Action Insertion</s>
+  (This poster is moved to the first session!)
 - HTN Model repair by completing incomplete methods (not an HPlan paper)
 - Toward Planning with Hierarchical Decompositions and Time-frames
 - Weighted Randomized Anytime Planning in Pyhop